Mosque City of Bagerhat: History

 The Bengal Sultanate appointed Khan Jahan Ali, also known as Ulug Khan, as its governor in the Sundarbans in southern Bengal during the 15th century.
 Ulugh Khan Jahan was a person of Turkic-origin.
 The title of Ulugh was common to rulers from the Turco-Persian tradition.
 The Bengal Sultanate attracted many immigrants from the Middle East and Central Asia, who brought with them ideas of Islamic architecture.
 Sufism was employed by Muslim missionaries to attract the local population.
 The high concentration of mosques suggests the rapidity with which the local population converted to Islam.

-According to sultanate taka, it was built in the 15th century and was known by the name of Khalifatabad during the 16th century.
+According to coin inscriptions of the sultanate taka, it was built in the 15th century and was known by the name of Khalifatabad during the 16th century.

 Ulugh Khan Jahan administered an area covering parts of present-day Khulna Division and Barisal Division in Bangladesh.
 Inscriptions in Bagerhat indicate that the mosque was built during the reign of Sultan Mahmud Shah between 1450 and 1459.
 Interestingly, Mahmud Shah was also responsible for transferring Bengal's capital from Pandua to Gauda.
 The reign of Mahmud Shah was marked by significant architectural development.
 In south Bengal, the mosque city of Bagerhat displays the simplistic 'Khan Jahan Style' of Bengali Islamic architecture.
 Ulugh Khan Jahan was responsible for establishing a planned township with roads, bridges, and water supply tanks (of which the Ghoradighi and Dargadighi still survive), cisterns, and several mosques and tombs.
 Ulugh Khan Jahan was a Sufi.

 In 1895, an extensive survey of the area was conducted by the Archaeological Survey of British India, and restoration was put into effect in 1903–04 on the Sixty Dome Mosque.
 In 1907-8 part of the roof and 28 domes were restored.
-In 1982–83, UNESCO drew up a master plan for the Bagerhat area and it became a World Heritage Site in 1985.
+In 1983, UNESCO drew up a master plan for the Bagerhat area and it became a World Heritage Site in 1985.